darklang/docs/docs/contributing/ocaml-for-dark-developers.md

 ### Dictionaries

-Dictionaries (hash-maps, etc) are typically called `Map` in OCaml, and are unfortunately pretty hard to use, which is one reason you won't see them used as much as they really should be.
+Dictionaries (hash-maps, etc) are typically called `Map` in F#/ReScript.
+In ReScript, they are slightly challenging to use, which is one reason you won't see them used as much as they really should be.

 ### Unit

-OCaml has a `unit` type, whose only member is `()`.
+F#/ReScript have a `unit` type, whose only member is `()`.
 That's an actual value, for example, all this is valid code:

 ```ocaml
 let falseVar = () != () in